juanjosalco/My_Little_Robot/README.md

 ⟨CONNECTOR⟩ → ⟨COMMA⟩ ⟨NEXO⟩ ⟨INSTRUCTION⟩ | ⟨COMMA⟩ ⟨INSTRUCTION⟩ | ⟨COMMA⟩ ⟨FINAL_CONNECTOR⟩ ⟨DO⟩
 ```

-The rotaations are considered to be always counterclockwise, that's why the grammar is able to identify when the user wants to rotate clockwise and it transforms the rotation to its equivalent counterclockwise rotation, making the interaction with the robot more natural.
+The rotations are considered to be always counterclockwise, that's why the grammar is able to identify when the user wants to rotate clockwise and it transforms the rotation to its equivalent counterclockwise rotation, making the interaction with the robot more natural.

 ### Example Inputs
 **Input 1**